Hypercubed/DEIVA/readme.md

 DEIVA provides an interface where domain experts simply go to a URL and can immediately search for genes, retrieve genes, and filter results lists.

-DEIVA visualization conceptualize and prototyped by Anton Kratz.

-Project-χ implementation of DEIVA developed by Jayson Harshbarger with inspiration from DESeq2IVA (Shiny version) and significant input from Anton Kratz.

 ## Features

 * **Select** an experiment from a drop-down list of datasets results.